apnadkarni/blt/man/graph.rst

   **-xoffset**  *numPixels*

-    Specifies a screen distance to offset the marker horizontally.  *Pixels* is a valid screen distance, such as "2" or "1.2i".
+    Specifies a screen distance to offset the marker horizontally.
+    *NumPixels* is a valid screen distance, such as "2" or "1.2i".
 The default is "0".

   **-yoffset**  *numPixels*